adjtomo/pyatoa/pyatoa/docs/index.rst

 will need to be installed via Conda so that the correct dependencies are installed.

-It is recomended that Pyatoa be installed inside a Conda environment to preserve your root environment.
+It is recommended that Pyatoa be installed inside a Conda environment to preserve your root environment.
 The 'devel' branch provides the latest codebase.